Lovi Poe: Career

-It was in 2006 when Poe was handpicked by an international singing duo named Same Same to perform with them the song "Without You," which is included in the duo's debut album "The Meaning of Happy."
+In 2006, Poe was handpicked by an international singing duo named Same Same to perform with them the song "Without You," which is included in the duo's debut album The Meaning of Happy.
 She was then first paired with Cogie Domingo in the youth-oriented drama Love to Love.
 Her biggest acting break came when she played the character of Kristal Maisog in the hit 2006 drama, Bakekang.
 Her co-star Sunshine Dizon pushed her to join show business as an actress.
 Her acting performance in Bakekang gained critical praise and was named as Best New Female TV Personality in the 21st PMPC Star Awards for Television.
 In 2007, Poe was cast in Zaido: Pulis Pangkalawakan (a Philippine spin-off of Shaider) as a newspaper journalist who is a close friend of policeman Alexis Lorenzo (played by Marky Cielo) who turned into the superhero Zaido Green.

 In 2008, she played another starring role in the character of Joanna on the afternoon drama, Sine Novela: Kaputol ng Isang Awit, alongside Glaiza de Castro, Marky Cielo and Jolo Revilla.

 In 2008, she won the New Movie Actress of the Year award in the 24th PMPC Star Awards for Movies for the film Shake, Rattle and Roll 9.
-She was also part of the Gabby Concepcion 20-city tour which kicked off on August 17, 2008.
-Her Bloom solo concert at Music Museum was held on October 16.
+She was also part of the Gabby Concepcion 20-city tour which started on August 17, 2008.
+Her Bloom solo concert at the Music Museum in San Juan, Metro Manila, was held on October 16.
 Bloom is also the title of her second album under SonyBMG.
 She was also cast in the film Paukay-Ukay by Regal Entertainment.
 She also co-starred in LaLola (2008) and Ang Babaeng Hinugot sa Aking Tadyang (2009).